Leelah Alcorn: Alcorn's parents

-On December 28 at 2:56 p.m., Alcorn's mother, Carla Wood Alcorn, posted a public message on the social media website Facebook, stating: "My sweet 16-year-old son, [Leelah] Alcorn, went home to Heaven this morning.
+On December 28 at 2:56 p.m., Alcorn's mother, Carla Wood Alcorn, posted a public message on Facebook: "My sweet 16-year-old son, Joshua Ryan Alcorn, went home to Heaven this morning.
 He was out for an early morning walk and was hit by a truck.
 Thank you for the messages and kindness and concern you have sent our way.
 Please continue to keep us in your prayers."
 Carla Alcorn's post was subsequently deleted.
 The Alcorn family publicly requested that they be given privacy to grieve in a statement issued by the Kings Local School District.
 In that statement, staff from Alcorn's former school, Kings High School, declared that "[Leelah] Alcorn was a sweet, talented, tender-hearted 17-year-old", adding that counselors would be made available to students affected by the incident.
 A moment of silence was held in Alcorn's memory before a Kings High basketball game on December 30.

-Some of Alcorn's supporters publicly criticized the teen's mother, Carla Alcorn, for misgendering and deadnaming her daughter in the Facebook post announcing the teenager's death.
-Some individuals—termed "the Internet's self-appointed vigilantes" in The Washington Post—subsequently doxed and harassed Carla via her Facebook account "in revenge" for Leelah's death.
-On Twitter, American gay rights activist Dan Savage argued that Alcorn's parents should be prosecuted for their role in bringing about their daughter's death, commenting that through their actions they "threw her in front of that truck".
+Some trans advocates publicly criticized Leelah’s mother, Carla, for misgendering and deadnaming her daughter in the Facebook post announcing the teenager's death.
+Some individuals subsequently doxed and harassed Carla via her Facebook account "in revenge" for Leelah's death.
+On Twitter, American LGBT rights activist Dan Savage argued that Alcorn's parents should be prosecuted for their role in bringing about their daughter's death, commenting that through their actions they "threw her in front of that truck".
 He cited the successful prosecution of Dharun Ravi following the suicide of Tyler Clementi as a legal precedent for such an action.
 He added that legal action should also be brought against the conversion therapists who had counseled Leelah, and suggested that the Alcorns should lose custody of their other children.